The Sacred Balance: Rediscovering Our Place in Nature

 by David Suzuki (2007)

 David Suzuki is the man!!
-Yes, I am aware that I’m to write a little something about the book rather than the author, but I just wanted to get that out of the way.
-David Suzuki is quite definitively one of the most prominent faces in Canadian environmentalism (check out the David Suzuki Foundation), and has authored a number of books on science, nature, and the environment.
+Of course, I wanted to write a little something about the book itself, but I just wanted to get that out of the way.
+As one of the most prominent faces of Canadian environmentalism, David Suzuki has authored a number of books on science, nature, and the environment.

 A Rich Life